yogi-25/XMEME-APP/README.md

-# XMEME - MEME STREAM REACT APP
+# XMEME - REACT APP

 Built a Meme Stream Application where users can posting memes by providing their name, a caption for the meme, URL for the meme image as input and the tags.
 The page is retrieving and displaying the latest 100 posted Memes (names + caption +tags+meme images).
 Also users can edit ,like and delete meme.